Displaying data on your pages

 Data population inside autocomplete and select

 An exception is data that is shown in a dropdown.
 It shows the data without components being dragged in.
-This is the case for the auto complete and select component.
+This is the case for the Auto-complete and Select components

 For these components, you need to select a model, a property for showing the option label, and a property to show the option value.
 This means that you will see the label, but you are actually selecting a certain value that might be different from the label.
 Labels are meant to make clear what this data is about.
 For example, when you have a list of colors, this can be a dataset like the following: